 The Art Museum of Kangaroo Island Establishment Association – a small group of islanders – sees a building in limestone and glass emerging from the slope above Bay of Shoals.
 It sits in harmony with its surrounds and complements the natural beauty of Kangaroo Island.
 It is sustainable, it is bushfire resistant, it is ‘of this place’.

-The group has examined the best of other regional galleries, spoken with a myriad gallery professionals and viewed from afar how it is done in the best galleries of the world.
-We are inspired by the Japanese Art Islands (JapaneseArtIslands_SAWeekend) We have assessed more than 20 possible sites across Kangaroo Island and come back to Kingscote.
+The group has examined the best of other regional galleries, spoken with a myriad gallery professionals, read about the deep connection of tourism to art, and viewed from afar how it is done in the best galleries of the world.
+We are inspired by the Japanese Art Islands (JapaneseArtIslands_SAWeekend).
+We have found the site we prefer overlooking the Bay of Shoals north of Kingscote.
+We have a community that supports the concept.

 “Kangaroo Island’s art community is one of Kangaroo Island’s best kept secrets.
 With its own art museum this community has the opportunity to make artists as well known as the island’s wild pristine landscape and wonderful produce that the rest of the world comes to enjoy.”
 Rebekha Sharkie, Federal member for Mayo